 - A bit heavy

+The best cheap bike lights offer lots of bang for your buck.
 This two-pack is a budget-friendly option with plenty of features for the price.
-The lights can be used on one bike or two bikes and also detach to be used as a flashlight.
+The bike lights can be used on one bike or two bikes, and also detach to be used as a flashlight.
 Each light is also adjustable from 80 to 300 lumens.
-Installation is fast and simple.
+Installation is fast and simple, and doesn’t require any tools.
 You can use these lights for commutes, adventures, and longer bike rides.
+On the brightest setting, the headlight is powerful enough to illuminate darker roads and trails up to 48 feet in front of you.
 The lights have three modes and are fully adjustable.
 These lights run on AAA batteries.
-A Bright Eyes 1200 lumen light is also available.

 - Doubles as a flashlight